 At City Index, we offer a range of tools to help you manage your trading risks.
-These include, stop loss orders and guaranteed stop loss orders.
+These include stop loss orders, trailing stops and guaranteed stop loss orders.
 You can read more about these below.

 We offer a range of free trading webinars and interactive seminars to help enhance your knowledge of spread betting and make you a more confident trader.

 We also provide a real-time economic calendar that covers major market-affecting events in the UK, EU and US, which will help you plan your trades.